Paul Romer: Charter cities

 Romer has attempted to replicate the success of charter cities and make them an engine of economic growth in developing countries.
-He promoted this idea in a TED talk in 2009, and he has argued that with better rules and institutions less developed nations can be set on a different and better trajectory for growth.
+He coined and popularized the term in a TED talk in 2009, and he has argued that with better rules and institutions less developed nations can be set on a different and better trajectory for growth.
 In his model, a host country would turn responsibility for a charter city over to a more developed trustee nation, which would allow for new rules of governance to emerge.
 People could "vote with their feet" for or against these rules.

 The government of Honduras considered creating charter cities (called Zone for Employment and Economic Development), though without the oversight of a third-party government, which some argue is neo-colonialism.
 Romer served as chair of a "transparency committee" but resigned in September 2012 when the Honduran government agency responsible for the project signed agreements with international developers without involvement of the committee.

+Impact on Modern Technology and AI Economics

+Romer’s endogenous growth framework has been recently applied to understand the economic dynamics of artificial intelligence and large scale digital infrastructure.
+According to the most recent analysis, Romer’s central idea of treating ideas as non-rival goods provides a useful explanation for the rapid expansion of AI investment and its long run economic effects.

+According to this interpretation, large expenditures on computing hardware, data centers, and model training can be viewed as investments in the accumulation of new ideas and technological capabilities.
+Because ideas do not diminish with use, these investments produce spillover effects that increase productivity across firms and sectors.
+The analysis further suggests that while AI model development requires substantial fixed costs, the marginal cost of inference declines sharply with scale.
+This cost structure mirrors Romer’s emphasis on high initial investment followed by economy-wide benefits, implying that public or shared AI infrastructure could yield significant social returns through the diffusion of new knowledge.